GermanBrainRot/Project-Galileo/README.md

 The problem with dumping all the facts into the shared past of two observers is that of course, the facts in our past would have to superluminally signal to us so we have full access to them at any given time.
 This is *nonsense*.
 But what we *can* do is to pin down facts as definite values of n-tuples of observables which live in the *infinitesimal* shared past of all interacting observers.
 That is: different sets of entangled observables coming together to create new facts and evolve in an entangled manner *are* an interaction.

+Notice: yes, your causal past *is* factual; but your *access* to the past is mediated through interactions.

-We should take a moment here to be even more careful, because as you may notice, the relativity that Rovelli only talks about (don’t take it personally, man, you were still on the right track imho) does not have *any* representation in our actual formal set of requirements so far (nor in his; Rovelli tried - but was stuck in the autistic habit of academia to somehow transform the observer out of the universe so the world could not hold him accountable for his causal contribution to the development of the world).
+We should take a moment here to be even more careful, because as you may notice, the relativity that Rovelli only talks about (don’t take it personally, man, you were still on the right track imho) does not have *any* representation in our actual formal set of requirements so far (nor in his; Rovelli tried - but was stuck in the autistic habit of academia to somehow transform the observer out of the universe [a habit which he had *thought* he had overcome!] so the world could not hold him accountable for his causal contribution to the development of the world).

-Let us pick think this through very carefully.
+Let us think this through very carefully.

 If I am a measurement aparatus, what is measurement *about* from my perspective?
 Fundamentally, it is about *other* quantum objects, *not* about me.
 I can not see myself directly!
 I *can* see what other objects are doing, but I must infer anything about myself from observations of the rest of the world.